mtlynch/mtlynch.io/_posts/2019-07-15-hire-a-writer.md

 - outsourcing
 ---

 For my last project, I interviewed 30 writers, hired 10 of them, and fired all but one.
-This process was far more difficult than I expected.
-Almost every adult can write, so how hard could it be to find someone to write simple articles?

-This process has not made me an expert, but I'm much better than I was.
-In this post, I'll show you everything I did

-Throughout, I'm going to show you real examples of what I did.
-My site was called Is It Keto.
-It was a resource for people on the keto diet.
-Every article on the site explained why a particular food did or did not fit into the keto diet.

-# About me

-If you're a Fortune 500 company who can spend millions of dollars on content without noticing, your strategy will be different from a small business for whom $5k is a significant expense.

-Everything in this guide is something I did myself.
-None of this is theoretical.

-# Optimize for talent instead of cost

-This is not a guide for people who want to fill their site with cheap content so that they appear highly in search results for particular terms.
-This guide is for people who care about quality writing and want to work with writers who can produce it.
+This process was far more difficult than I expected, but I learned a great deal.
+I'm by no means an expert at hiring writers, but I've written this guide to share what I learned.

+## Who should read this guide

+This guide is for people like me: small business owners who want to outsource writing to a professional.
+Your monthly budget for writers should be in the hundreds to thousands of dollars.

+If you need a dirt cheap writer to churn out content for your spam blog, this guide isn't for you.
+Similarly, if you're a Fortune 500 company who can blow $50k on a writing project without noticing, most of the strategies I describe won't apply.

+## What's a content writer?

+One of the critical parts of hiring a content writer is knowing what a content writer is.
+Content writers write pieces that inform or entertain your readers (think articles, blog posts, and ebooks).
+They differ from *copywriters* in that copywriters write text that compels the user to perform some action, such as buy a product or subscribe to an email list.
+And if you're looking for someone to write technical documentation or a whitepaper, you'd likely do better to hire a *technical writer*, not a content writer.

-# The fundamental principle of hiring talented people
+## The fundamental principle of hiring talented people

-The underlying strategy that defines most of how I hire and work with writers:
+Most of this guide is very pragmatic and based on what concrete steps I took, but there's one underlying idea that governs my philosophy for hiring for any skilled position:

 * **Talented people are selective about which jobs they take**

-When I see articles that recommend forcing writers to jump through lots of hoops without pay just for the privilege of working for you, I think, "What a brilliant way to filter out all the good writers."
+I've read other guides that encourage clients to force writers through tedious and time-consuming hoops without pay just for the privilege of being considered for a job.
+The idea is that writers are so desperate for work that you can demand anything you want from them.
+And there certainly are writers desperate for work who will jump through all of your hoops, but they're not the writers you want.
+The good writers will run for the hills as soon as they hear "unpaid trial job."

-Create work conditions that are fair, pleasant, and interesting enough that good writers want to come work for you.
+If you want good writers, create work conditions that are fair, pleasant, and interesting.
 Show candidates that you respect and value their craft.
-This starts from the first message you send and continues throughout the working relationship.
+This starts from the first message you send inviting them to apply and continues throughout your working relationship.

-# Part One: Finding Writers
+## Part One: Finding Writers

-The first step in hiring a writer is to find writers who want to be hired.
+The first step in hiring a writer is locating the ones who are looking for work.
 This section outlines all the methods I used to find writers and which ones were successful.

 [Read more](/hiring-content-writers/1-finding-writers/)

-# Part Two: Creating a Detailed Job Description
+## Part Two: Creating a Detailed Job Description

-Once you've found a writer, you need to explain to them what you need them to writer.
-This section explains how to create a job description that minimizes repeat explanation you need to do.
+Now that you've found available writers, you need to tell them what you want.
+This section explains how to create a job description that minimizes ramp-up time and demonstrates to prospective candidates that you're an organized professional.

 [Read more](/hiring-content-writers/2-creating-a-job-description/)

-# Part Three: Screening Writing Candidates
+## Part Three: Screening Candidates

+Once you receive applications from candidates, you need to decide who to hire and who to reject.
+This section covers the signals that can help you identify good candidates and how you can figure out who's a good match for your project.

 [Read more](/hiring-content-writers/3-screening-writers/)

-# Part Four: Working with Writers
+## Part Four: Working with Writers

+Once you've hired a writer, you need to work closely with them so that they learn about the style of writing you want.
+This section explains how

 [Read more](/hiring-content-writers/4-working-with-writers/)

-# Part Five: Terminating Writers
+## Part Five: Terminating Writers

+Many writing relationships won't work out in the long term.
+This section explains how to gracefully terminate a freelance relationship and integrate the experience into your future hiring.

 [Read more](/hiring-content-writers/5-terminating-writers/)